openthread/ot-docs/site/en/guides/commissioner/index.md

 OpenThread's implementation of a Thread Commissioner is called OpenThread Commissioner (OT Commissioner).

+> Key Point: Thread network management can also be done with the [Thread Network SDK for Android](https://developers.home.google.com/thread) and [iOS Thread APIs](https://developer.apple.com/documentation/threadnetwork/).

 ## Get started

 The quickest way to get started with OT Commissioner is to build it from the